Particular features of misconduct charging

 In cases where sexualised language or behaviour is sexually motivated (for example motivated by sexual gratification or a desire for a future relationship), the sexual motivation alleged should be included in the charges.

 Motivation may need to be charged where it’s required to explain the wider context of the behaviour or a predatory element.
 Care will also be needed to ensure that the charges capture any predatory or deliberately targeted behaviour.
 For example, in the case of Wood4 a paramedic admitted sexually motivated behaviour towards a patient.
 However, the Court held that the paramedic's knowledge of the patient's vulnerability, and the possibility that he pursued the patient because she was vulnerable, were potentially serious aggravating factors that should have been brought out in the charges.
+The case of Onyekpe5 also highlighted the importance of referring in the allegations to the vulnerability of the person concerned when this is relevant to assessing the seriousness of the professional’s behaviour.

 In some cases, sexualised language or behaviour may not be sexually motivated.
 Still, there may be an intention to cause distress or discomfort to another person, perhaps in the context of bullying, harassing or discriminatory behaviour.
-In such cases, the bullying, harassing or discriminatory motivation is likely to be a serious aggravating factor and should be specifically alleged in the charges.5
+In such cases, the bullying, harassing or discriminatory motivation is likely to be a serious aggravating factor and should be specifically alleged in the charges.6

 There may be some cases where there are other explanations for the sexualised language or behaviour like an unprofessional culture in the workplace.
 In those cases, when drafting charges, we’ll consider the impact of the unprofessional conduct on colleagues or other members of the public.
 We may consider that regulatory action is required in relation to serious unprofessional conduct, regardless of its motivation.
 However, we will always take into account the context in which the misconduct arose.

-Racially abusive misconduct
+Racially motivated misconduct

 Dishonesty